marcusts/Com.MarcusTS.ResponsiveTasks/README.md

 # Fixing TPL Using Responsive Tasks:

+**IMPORTANT**
-**IMPORTANT**: See the complete [Responsive Tasks Demo](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasksDemo) which is referenced below.
+* See the complete [Responsive Tasks Demo](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasksDemo) which is referenced below.
+* This library is also available on [NuGet](https://www.nuget.org/packages/Com.MarcusTS.ResponsiveTasks).

 ## TPL: The Promise